Common mistakes during cat introductions.

-Cat introductions or inter cat aggression are one of the top reasons cat parents seek the help of a cat behavior specialist.
+Cat introductions or inter-cat aggression are among the top reasons cat parents seek help from a cat behavior specialist.
 Domestic cats are intensely territorial beings.
-The subject of introducing two cats brings up a variety of well-meant advice:
+The subject of introducing two cats brings up a variety of well-meaning advice:

-- Let the cats eat close to each other, and they will become friends.
+• Let the cats eat close together, and they will become friends.

-These tips are in most cases are a recipe for disaster.
+These tips are, in most cases, a recipe for disaster.
 It is a tense situation for owners to observe.
-Once the cats have started to fight with each other, or show signs of discomfort like hissing, growling or swatting, we must go back to square one.
+Once the cats have started to fight with each other or show signs of discomfort like hissing, growling, or swatting, we must go back to square one.

 Bringing a new cat home can trigger the territorial panic switch in your resident cat.
 Imagine you come home and there is a stranger sitting in your favorite recliner?

-Every case is different, there is no generic recipe for success.
-But a systematic and science backed approach will give your cats the best chance for a smooth integration.
+Every cat introduction case is different; there is no generic recipe for success that works for all cases.
+But a systematic, evidence-backed approach will give you and your cats the best chance of a smooth integration.

 1.Humans are rushing the intro process.

-Learn cat body language, it will help you access the comfort level of your cat.
+Learn your cat's body language; it will help you assess your cat's comfort level.
 Cat body language is subtle.
 There is a wonderful book with illustrations from Lili Chin called “Kitty Language”.
 I highly recommend reading it.

-There is a wide range of cat relationships between bonded buddies and enemies.
+There is a wide range of relationships between cats, from bonded buddies to enemies.
 Not all cats will become friends.
-We usually walk into a situation when both cats are on the spectrum of avoidance, hissing, swatting, fighting
+We usually walk into a situation where both cats are on the spectrum of avoidance, hissing, swatting, and fighting

 Sometimes the goal is a peaceful co-existence and timesharing in the same house.
-To increase the chances of getting to a peaceful timesharing situation I always discuss resources at the beginning of each introduction.
-Every cat needs to have unrestricted and unlimited access to food, water, litter box, vertical and horizontal hiding space.
-If there is already tension about access to the litterbox or food, how can we expect the two cats to be friends?
+To increase the chances of getting to a peaceful timesharing situation, I always discuss resources at the beginning of each introduction.
+Every cat needs unrestricted access to food and water, a litter box, and vertical and horizontal hiding spaces.
+If there is already tension over access to the litter box or food, how can we expect the two cats to be friends?

 Enemies – swatting, chasing, fighting.